jharbieh-microsoft/copilot/README.md

 ### The Formula
 Let's say the scenario is: "I want to build a web app that connects to a sql database and has an todo item api and then I want to deploy this app to Azure".
 Imagine now, with [Copilot, Copilot Labs, Copilot-X, Copilot CLI] *or which ever combination or product term we may end up with* I can do all of that from one IDE.

+1. Context.
+Context.
+Context.
+2. Well written natural language comments.
+3. Multiple tabs open in the IDE with code files related to the work you are doing.

 ## Copilot Supported IDEs
 Copilot supports the following IDEs: